 Surgery can also help resolve several problems related to the eyes.
 Tearing in your pet’s eyes can mean an infection is present or may be a sign that the cornea (outer layer of the eye) has been damaged.
 Surgery may allow the cornea to heal faster with less scarring, improving your pet’s ability to see.
 In some pets, the eyelashes may actually damage the cornea.
 Surgical intervention improves comfort in these pets, reduces the chances of corneal scarring, and enhances the pet’s vision in the long term.

-We also perform a lot of orthopedic surgeries related to hip dysplasia and disc disease.
 Please contact us if you have any questions about these procedures or if you think your pet might benefit from them.

 Directions from Corning: